Content on this page requires a newer version of Adobe Flash Player.

 Postcard mailed in 1911 shows a scene in Landa Park.

-Comal Springs, 1915
+Comal Springs, circa 1915

 An early 20th century view of the large spring next to Landa Park Drive before the concrete steps were built.
-On the back, Leonard wrote:
+Not mailed or dated, but produced between about 1907 and 1915.

 We made our hike all right and have sure got a nice place to stay.
 I think we will be here for a week or so but still send my mail to my old address.
 I'll get it alright.